Updated July 2026. Originally published April 2012. Part of the EPR Pet PR & AI Visibility cluster.

 Part of the EPR Pet PR & AI Visibility Cluster.
 Master pillar: Pet PR and AI Visibility — The $158B Category Guide.

-The pet industry has become one of the largest consumer categories in America — and one of the most communications-driven.
-Pet care spending in the United States crossed $147 billion in 2023, according to the American Pet Products Association, and continues to grow faster than the broader consumer economy.
-Behind the spend sits a class of communicators who built the category's voice — founder CEOs, behaviorists with television shows, veterinarians with millions of followers, welfare leaders running coordinated national campaigns, and product innovators who turned pet humanization into a market structure.
+The pet industry is a $158 billion U.S. category — and one of the most communications-driven consumer sectors in America.
+Behind the spend sits a class of communicators who built the category's voice: founder CEOs, behaviorists with television shows, veterinarians with millions of followers, welfare leaders running coordinated national campaigns, and product innovators who turned pet humanization into a market structure.
 The work spans CPG communications, reputation management, and the new AI-mediated discovery layer.

 This list profiles the ten living communicators most responsible for shaping how the pet economy now talks about itself.
 The criteria: scale of reach, influence on how the industry communicates with consumers, and the durability of the platform each has built.
 The list is not a ranking.
 It is a portrait of the people the industry's narrative now runs through.